-Australian Open 2017: Murray upset by Zverev
+Australian Open: No. 1s Murray, Kerber exit

 "Definitely the best match of my life," Zverev, into a first grand slam quarterfinal, told reporters.
 "Not only because it was a best-of-five set match, it was at a slam.
 It was just incredible."

-It was the earliest exit for a men's top seed at the Australian Open since Lleyton Hewitt at the same stage in 2003 and leaves the tournament without the top two seeds already following six-time champion Novak Djokovic's similarly unexpected reverse to Denis Istomin in the second round.
+It was the earliest exit for a men's top seed at the Australian Open since Lleyton Hewitt at the same stage in 2003 and leaves the men's tournament without the top two seeds already following six-time champion Novak Djokovic's similarly unexpected reverse to Denis Istomin in the second round.

 For Murray -- the men's tour's standout player for the second half of last year -- it means he will have to wait to collect a first title in Melbourne.

-The loss to lefty Zverev was indeed more heartache for the Scot here, given he has lost five finals.
+The loss to Zverev was indeed more heartache for the Scot here, given he has lost five finals.

 "I'm obviously down about it," Murray, playing his first major as a No. 1, told reporters.
 "It's just tennis.
 I had great success for a number of months.
 Obviously in the biggest events you want to do your best.
 That's not been the case here.
 It happens.